- Steve Ohnsman

 Food & Beverage 5

-Each year, the Whitecaps invite their fans to vote for proposed dining options for the upcoming season.
-Unique current choices include three ounces of roasted crickets with coconut lime seasoning; Mount Wing-Suvius (Onion rings piled high with mac ‘n cheese, buffalo chicken, beer cheese, and green onions); the Westsider Sandwich (1/2 lb. cheddar-infused kielbasa sausage wrapped in bacon, fried, served in a sub bun), and Beer Cheese Poutine (waffle fries with pulled pork, bbq sauce, beer cheese, and green onions.
-That doesn’t mean the standards are ignored.
+The Whitecaps are known for their Fan Food Vote.
+In the past other winners have included: Mount Wing-Suvius (onion rings piled high with mac ‘n cheese, buffalo chicken, beer cheese, and green onions) and the Westsider Sandwich (1/2 lb. cheddar-infused kielbasa sausage wrapped in bacon, fried, served on a sub bun), Beer Cheese Poutine (waffle fries with pulled pork, bbq sauce, beer cheese, and green onions), and the Rocky Balburitto (a deep-fried cheesesteak in a burrito).

 Atmosphere 4